Weaning is over, what shall I feed my toddler?

 Toddlers require between 700Kcal/day and 1,200Kcal/day depending on age and gender as reported by the British Nutrition Foundation.
 In comparison, the average woman needs approximately 2,000Kcal/day – surprising how many calories a little person needs, right?
 So, when feeding your toddler remember that each meal has to be energy and nutrient dense as their needs are high but their tummies are still quite small.
 Home-cooked meals with plenty of fresh vegetables, good protein and a generous helping of olive oil are best.

 We always recommend that parents gently steam their baby’s meals rather than boiling or roasting/frying at high temperatures to preserve nutrients.
-Using the Beaba’s Babycook ® is the easiest way to ensure your baby gets the nutrients he or she needs in every meal.
+Using the Beaba’s Babycook ® is the easiest way to ensure your baby gets the nutrients they need in every meal.

 Low-fat diets for toddlers?
 Absolutely not!